Frequently Asked Questions

 Yes.
 Viance’s residential preservatives are recognized and listed in the AWPA’s Book of Standards, which are referenced in the IBC and IRC building codes.
 Every preservative standardized by the AWPA is supported by rigorous laboratory and field test data that undergoes an extensive scientific peer review by industry-leading wood scientists, participating academics and independent industry experts/participants.
 To help ensure that AWPA-standardized products meet ongoing expectations, performance data is scrutinized every five years via the same peer review process to reaffirm its effectiveness.

 In today's marketplace, there are many wood preservative systems available to the public.
-It is important that those wood preservatives reviewed by AWPA's Technical Committees and found in AWPA Standard U1 are selected at retentions that are appropriate for each Use Category.
-The following table is specific to Southern pine, but should be helpful in determining if the treated wood at your local retailer is treated with the correct preservative at the proper retention (expressed in pounds active ingredient per cubic foot of wood):
+It is important that those wood preservatives reviewed by AWPA's Technical Committees and found in AWPA Standard U1 are selected at retentions that are appropriate for each Use Category, shown in the table below.

 It is important to select wood that has the appropriate level of preservative for its intended use.
 The language changes to the AWPA Use Category System and supporting guideline tables are intended to help clarify the scenarios where a higher level of protection should be considered/used.
 Material that is treated with Viance’s preservatives for Above Ground use is code compliant (IBC and IRC) and warranted accordingly.
 For cases where the material may be in higher decay environments/scenarios, a higher level of preservative protection is required.

 Look for a lumber end tag.
 Each piece of treated wood should have a tag containing information regarding the preservative used, the appropriate end use (Above Ground or Ground Contact) and the quality standard.